What you need to know

 “A Sak Yant Tattoo is a tradition in Thailand dating back over 2,000 years.”
 Lowey said, “A Sak Yant, (Also known as Yantra) is a tattoo Given to you by hand by a Buddhist monk.
 Inside the tattoo are magic scripts that protect the wearer from a variety of things.”

 Even today Thai people believe in the magic.
-Many Thai people get Sak Yant’s to make them more sociable, protect them at their jobs, or even stop bullets.
+Many Thai people get Sak Yant’s to make them more sociable, protect them at their jobs (Even there jobs to travel), or even stop bullets.
 Although I would not recommend trying the latter one out.

 But to get the right Sak Yant, the Monk needs to know what you need protection from.

 To get the right magic, design, and protection, you have to open yourself up completely to the monk.
 He needs to know your deepest feelings, fears, and worries.

 Join Over 50,000 Other Backpackers